 The dining room table is where you gather with family and friends, and it's most likely where you eat all of your meals.
 Although dining chairs may seem like an afterthought, it's important to invest in high-quality, durable, and comfortable chairs that will last through the years.

-A dining chair can range anywhere from $99 to upwards of $1,000 per chair.
+A dining chair can start anywhere from $100 to $400 and go up to $1,000.
 That's a wide range and it's hard to know how much you should spend or where to begin.